nim-works/nimskull/doc/nimc.rst

 If your platform does not provide these functions it should be trivial to provide an implementation for them and link these to your program.

-For targets with very restricted memory, it might be beneficial to pass some additional flags to both the Nim compiler and the C compiler and/or linker to optimize the build for size.
+For targets with a very restricted memory, it might be beneficial to pass some additional flags to both the Nim compiler and the C compiler and/or linker to optimize the build for size.
 For example, the following flags can be used when targeting a gcc compiler:

 `--opt:size --passC:-flto --passL:-flto`:option: